brunokoga/Montevideo/spells_dir/polymorph.md

 **School** transmutation (polymorph); **Level** sorcere_dir/wizard 7

 This spell functions as _polymorph_ except that it allows the creature to take on the form of a dragon or plant creature.
 If you use this spell to cause the target to take on the form of an animal or magical beast, it functions as _ [beast shape IV](beastShape#_beast-shape-iv)_.
 If the form is that of an elemental, the spell functions as _ [elemental body III](elementalBody#_elemental-body-iii). _If the form is that of a humanoid, the spell functions as _ [alter self](alterSelf#_alter-self)_.
-If the form is that of a plant, the spell functions as _ [plant shape II](plantShape#_plant-shape-ii). _If the form is that of a dragon, the spell functions as _ [form of the dragon I](formOfTheDragon#_form-of-the-dragon-i. _The subject may choose to resume its normal form as a full-round action; doing so ends the spell.
+If the form is that of a plant, the spell functions as _ [plant shape II](plantShape#_plant-shape-ii). _If the form is that of a dragon, the spell functions as _ [form of the dragon I](formOfTheDragon#_form-of-the-dragon-i). _The subject may choose to resume its normal form as a full-round action; doing so ends the spell.